CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 After that we use the the [pwelch function of Matlab](https://www.mathworks.com/help/signal/ref/pwelch.html) and a log transformation of the results to get the power frequency results.

-for now we are only using pre-selected channels.
-But it's possible to take averages and or instead do this for every channel.
+for now we are only using 1 pre-selected channel to save data.
+This data can either be saved as an excel file, which is easy to use for stats in different platforms, or as a table or individual variable in Matlab.

 ### Microstates